meta-pytorch/BackendBench/docs/correctness.md

 BackendBench is an evaluation suite for testing how well LLMs and humans can write PyTorch backends.
 It lets developers add custom kernels in an organized directory structure and dynamically override PyTorch's core operators at runtime—resulting in a fully functional PyTorch backend you can pip install and use with existing models, no changes required.

 It features
-1. Comprehensive edge-case correctness testing via PyTorch's OpInfo and FACTO test suites
+1. Comprehensive edge-case correctness testing via PyTorch's OpInfo suite for 271 operators
-2. Performance benchmarks using real tensor shapes from popular Hugging Face models
+2. Performance benchmarks using real tensor shapes from popular Hugging Face models for 124 operators
 3. Clean path to upstream your kernels to PyTorch (if it passes our tests, it's likely correct enough to merge)

 In our first release we used this evaluation suite to produce a full inference PyTorch backend that implements the operators that show up in the most popular HuggingFace models written in easy to read Triton that anyone can just inspect.
 We hope to extend our work to training, distributed ops and more DSLs.
 The goal being that if new promising DSLs emerge that they can get get broad coverage for all of PyTorch.